Folsom, CA

 - Site Photo Sheets

-Resources from the October 29 Design Reveal
+Documents from the October 29 Design Reveal

 Check out this video of the inspiring story of Tatum’s Treehouse, a fully inclusive playground designed for kids of all abilities to play, dream, and just be kids.
 This film is a testament to what’s possible when a community comes together for a greater cause.